| |

 A chain of Skeletonema costatum diatoms under a microscope.
 (Source: NOAA/Seagrant)

-The diatom most characteristic of the beginning of upwelling is Skeletonema costatum, which typically blooms between February and April.
+The diatom most characteristic of the beginning of upwelling is Skeletonema costatum, which typically blooms between February and April (Garrison 1979).
 Like another early blooming diatom, Thalassiosira aestivalis, Skeletonema diatoms spend the winter as dormant cysts on the sea floor.
 These cysts are carried up into the water column by the first strong upwelling event of the year.
 They also have an affinity for iron and may respond rapidly to the pulse of iron that enters surface waters during the first major upwelling event of the year.

 Note: As upwelling continues through the spring, the near-bottom turbid layer is swept clear and less iron is brought to the surface, allowing different types of algae to bloom.
 By late summer or fall, very little iron is available, and blooms of centric diatoms become much less frequent.